 - Send a letter to cancel your subscriptions (gas, electricity, transport, telephone), your insurance (house, automobile, mutual health) or other monthly withdrawals;

-- Inform the health insurance of your departure.
-Subscribe to health insurance, hospitalization, repatriation (we recommend to contact our partner: Partir Assur);
+- Inform your health insurance about your departure.
+Subscribe to health insurance, for France (we recommend to contact our partner: Partir Assur); After 3 months of living in France you can apply for a French social security coverage.

-- Organize a medical visit for you and your family for a general check-up: general practitioner, dentist, gynecologist, ophthalmologist, etc;
+- Organise a medical visit for you and your family for a general check-up: general practitioner, dentist, gynecologist, ophthalmologist, etc;

 3 weeks before